-The Student Internship Program provides students with the opportunity to augment the workforce in OIG’s Office of Investigation’s (OIG/I).
-Students gain valuable work experience, apply their educational knowledge to the real workforce, and offer fresh perspectives and innovative solutions to problems.
-Opportunities are available in Washington, D.C. at USAID OIG Headquarters, 1300 Pennsylvania Ave NW, Washington, D.C.
+The OIG Student Internship Program provides students with the opportunity to gain valuable work experience, apply their educational knowledge to the real workforce, receive mentorship, and offer fresh perspectives and innovative solutions to problems.
+Opportunities are available in Washington, D.C. at USAID OIG Headquarters, Ronald Reagan Building 1300 Pennsylvania Ave NW, Washington, D.C.
 20523.

-The program enables students to provide volunteer services to OIG/I and expose them to OIG/I career opportunities.
-The program will focus on providing students substantive work experience in as many OIG/I functions as possible.
+The program enables students to provide volunteer services to OIG and expose them to OIG career opportunities.
+The program will focus on providing students substantive work experience.
 Ideally, students will be assigned to work in areas representative of their interests and field of study.
-A list of work assignments will be discussed with the student upon acceptance.

-To be eligible to participate in the Student Internship Program, the student must meet all of the following qualifications at the time of application:
+To be eligible to participate in the Student Internship Program, the student must meet ALL the following qualifications at the time of application: